Frequently asked questions

-This section introduces the student to the information necessary to complete the task of processing a medical claim.
+This unit introduces the student to the information necessary to complete the task of processing a medical claim.

 You should be able to:

-The medical billing process begins when the appointment with the medical provider is made.
-Certain information must be obtained from the patient before the patient, even being seen for the medical billing process to run smoothly.
+The medical billing process begins when an appointment with the medical provider is made.
+Certain information must be obtained from the patient before the patient, even being seen, to run smoothly for the medical billing process.
 When the patient arrives in the office, additional information is obtained and verified.
 Forms need to be signed and placed in the patients’ records, and patient information must be verified regularly.

 This section is about Blue Cross and Blue Shield.